chdsbd/kodiak/docs/docs/config-reference.md

 # squash method on March 4th, 2020.
 GitHub reverted their change around
 # March 6th, 2020, making this option no longer necessary.
 include_pull_request_author = false # default: false

+# Append the Pull Request URL to the merge message.
+Makes navigating to the PR
+# from the commit easier.
+include_pull_request_url = false # default: false

 # Add the PR number to the merge commit title.
 This setting replicates GitHub's
 # behavior of automatically adding the PR number to the title of merges created